 Contact Information by County

 The Common Carp is one of the most abundant and widely distributed fish in Iowa.
-They were initially introduced into our waters from Europe more than a century ago, and since that time this fish has naturalized into nearly all waters.
-They occur in nearly every stream, river, man-made lake, and natural lake unless specific effort has been made to eliminate them.
+They were initially introduced into our waters from Europe more than a century ago, and since then this fish has naturalized into nearly all waters.
+They live in nearly every stream, river, man-made lake, and natural lake unless specific effort has been made to eliminate them.
 They are least common in coldwater streams and farm ponds.

 50 pounds - Glenwood Lake, Mills County, May 1969 - Fred Hougland, Glenwood, Iowa

 Carp love to explore and feed in newly flooded areas; try using worms or dough balls when the river is rising.

 The Common Carp is extremely adaptable and can be found in a variety of habitats, however it is least successful in clear, high gradient streams.
 It is abundant in low-gradient, warm waters of lakes, reservoirs, and soft-bottomed, weedy pools of streams.
-Especially high populations can be found in lakes and reservoirs that are artificially fertilized with organic wastes or runoff from farmlands, essentially eutrophic.
-The Common Carp is often found about piles of drift, logs or other submerged cover.
+High populations can be found in lakes and reservoirs that are artificially fertilized with organic wastes or runoff from farmlands, essentially eutrophic.
+The Common Carp is often found by piles of drift, logs or other submerged cover.
 It is tolerant of a wide range of turbidities, bottom types and temperatures.